 - The Online Library.
 As a student at the University of London, you will have access to a range of resources, databases, and journals via the Online Library.
 You will be able to contact a team of professional and qualified librarians for any help you require.

 If you’re based in the United Kingdom, or are visiting London, make sure to visit Senate House Library.
 Students studying with the University of London can join the library free of charge.
 Membership includes a 10-book borrowing allowance, access to all reading rooms and study areas, and on-site access to Senate House Library digital resources.

 We are committed to delivering an exceptional student experience for all of our students, regardless of which of our programmes you are studying and whether you are studying independently or with a Recognised Teaching Centre.

 You will have access to support through:

-The IFP can be completed one academic year at most teaching centres.
+The International Foundation Programme can be completed one academic year at most teaching centres.
 Part-time study is offered at some teaching centres only.

 Each Recognised Teaching Centre offers its own study schedule and term dates.

-IFP courses are assessed by an unseen written examination.
-Candidates who pass all four courses are awarded the University of London International Foundation Certificate with a grade of 'Pass', 'Merit' or 'Distinction'.
+The International Foundation Programme and its modules are assessed by an unseen written examination.
+Candidates who pass all four modules are awarded the University of London International Foundation Certificate with a grade of 'Pass', 'Merit' or 'Distinction'.